NicholasLiem/IF2211_TugasBesar_3_ImaGenieChatBot_BE/README.md

 | Juan Christopher Santoso  | 13521116   | Fullstack Developer |
 | Nicholas Liem             | 13521135   | Backend Developer   |
 | Nathania Calista Djunaedi | 13521139   | Frontend Developer  |

+## **Extra**
+This repository is used to deploy the backend part of the website.
+However, the frontend part is not deleted from this repository to facilitate local deployment.
+The repository used to deploy the frontend part of the program can be accessed through [this link](https://github.com/Gulilil/Tubes3_13521116_FE).